Growing Strong Synopsis

 A physically and emotionally abused girl escapes home in an attempt to find refuge at her free-spirited grandmother’s horse farm.

 Rita Ciolek immigrated to the United States from Poland in 1995.
-She spent the first few years in Chicago working towards a bachelor’s degree and, in 2001, she graduated in the top 25 students in the senior class from the DePaul University’s College of Commerce while at the same time obtaining a CPA certification.
-Upon graduation, Rita joined the accounting firm PricewaterhouseCoopers where she worked for nearly a decade and gained valuable business skills in strategy, leadership, and teamwork.
+She spent the first few years in Chicago working towards a bachelor degree, and in 2001, she graduated in the top 25 students in the senior class from the DePaul University’s College of Commerce while at the same time obtaining a CPA certification.
+Upon graduation, Rita joined an accounting firm PricewaterhouseCoopers where she worked for nearly a decade and where she gained valuable business skills in strategy, leadership, and teamwork.
 Eventually, her adventurous spirit and passion for storytelling led her to pursue a Master of Fine Arts in Cinema degree from the School of Cinematic Arts at DePaul University (2015).
-Wanting to combine her business skills with her newly awakened creative side, Rita founded Kazia Productions, LLC, a media production company that aims to create human interest and social impact stories.
+Wanting to combine her business skills with her newly awakened creative side, Rita founded Kazia Productions, LLC a media production company that aims to create human interest and social impact stories.
 Rita’s notable works include “Jax,” which was nominated for Best Editing and which won a Best Documentary award at the 2014 DePaul University Premiere Film Festival.
 For her MFA thesis work, Rita wrote, directed and produced “Growing Strong.”

 I wrote and later directed/produced “Growing Strong” while pursuing an MFA in Cinema at DePaul University in Chicago.
 The entire process, from writing the logline to finalizing the director’s cut took about a year and a half of extremely hard work, many sacrifices, even broken bones.
-Despite the difficulties of making a student film, we managed to put together an amazing team of women and men, find incredible actors, and zero in on spectacular locations for filming the story.
-When I reflect back on the entire production process, I can summarize it by saying that “Growing Strong” is a film that was meant to be.
+Despite the difficulties of making a student film, we managed to put together an amazing team of women and men, find incredible actors, and zero in on spectacular locations for where to film the story.
+When I reflect back on the entire production process, I can summarize it by saying that “Growing Strong” is a film that was ‘meant to be.’
 Somehow, someway, I felt guided to the right people, the right places, the right resources.